CARA-ch/emed-service-guide/docs/transactions/iti18.md

 ### FindDocuments

 This stored query allows to search for APPC and CH-EMED-EPR documents.
-CH-EMED-EPR documentscould also be searched through the [PHARM-1](Transactions/PHARM-1) transaction (it's a specialized ITI-18 transaction).
+CH-EMED-EPR documents could also be searched through the [PHARM-1](Transactions/PHARM-1) transaction (it's a specialized ITI-18 transaction).

 When processing requests, the following rules are applied: